jazzband/sorl-thumbnail/docs/contributing.rst

 We use `Vagrant`_ for simple interaction with virtual machines and `tox`_ for managing python virtual environments.

+Some dependencies like pgmagick takes a lot of time to compiling.
+To speed up your vagrant box you can edit `Vagrant file`_ with mem and cpu or simply install `vagrant-faster`_.
+The resulting .tox folder containing all virtualenvs requires ~

 * `Install Vagrant`_
 * ``cd`` in your source directory
 * Run ``vagrant up`` to prepare VM.
 It will download Ubuntu image and install all necessary dependencies.